Reducing water use at home

 How long does it take to realize benefits of switching to softening hot water only?

-For an average family of three, softening hot water only saves an estimated $84 per year.
+For an average family of three, softening hot water saves an estimated $84 per year.
 Repayment time depends on your plumbing costs.
-If the plumbing change costs $350, the investment will repay itself in 42 months.
+If the plumbing change costs $350, it would take 3.5 years.

 Can you help me find a plumber to switch to softening hot water only?